ElektroStudios/Fast-Image-Viewer/README.md

 ## ⌨️ Hotkeys & Navigation

-FIV is designed to be fully controlled via keyboard for maximum speed.
+FIV is designed to be fully controlled via keyboard for maximum comfort:

 | Key / Input | Action |
 | :--- | :--- |